Berry PowerJanuary 9, 2009 Written by JP [Font too small?]

 The term “super food” is thrown around frequently these days.
 In the case of berries, that term actually fits quite well.
 Berries are rich in antioxidants, fiber, nutrients and they’re relatively low in calories and sugar.
 They’re easy to find year round, whether fresh or frozen.
 And perhaps most importantly, eating them feels like a treat.
 I suggest you treat yourself right and include more berries in your diet.

-Tags: Berries, Organic
+Tags: Berries, Diabetes, Organic